Working-Knowledge-System/Wks/README.md

 Other Wks entities simply reference this information.

 A person, upon entering any virtual software world, becomes a **User** and may have one or more **Accounts** to access software systems.
-Now, to access Wks, a person needs a single account consisting of three pieces of information:
+So, to access Wks, a person needs an account consisting of three pieces of information:

 - The organization identifier
 - Their personal username